aexol-studio/axolotl/Readme.md

 ## 🤔 Why?

 Writing GraphQL for backend developers remains a complicated process when you want to take the schema-first approach instead of going code-first.
-I was in the type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) (a GraphQL Client with almost 1 Million downloads).
-Maintaining Zeus and developing with the constantly-changing TypeScript proved to be really hard.
+I was in the type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) (a GraphQL client with almost 1 million downloads).
+Maintaining Zeus and developing with the constantly-changing TypeScript proved to be really hard. \
 Over the years, I have come to understand that there was even more to it: we needed an **evolutionary** framework.
 I decided to write something simpler.
 Something that the community needed that integrated everything using the same knowledge.
 Something, ultimately, much more powerful.

 This is how Axolotl was born.

-For example, maybe you want to use `apollo-server` but then prefer to switch to `graphql-yoga`?
+Perhaps you want to use `apollo-server` but then switch to `graphql-yoga`?
 No problem.
 All you have to do is change the adapter.
 How about wanting to set up each part of your system in a different GraphQL server with microservices?
 Done.

 <br /><!--STRONA WIZUALNA: przerwa na potrzeby wizualnego oddzielenia podpisu pod tytułem/wstępu od dalszej treści i podrozdziałów-->